-Building on soft x-ray techniques developed at ALS and other light sources over the last two decades, ALS-U beams will provide three crucial interrelated characterization capabilities:
+Building on soft x-ray techniques developed at ALS and other light sources over the last two decades, x-ray beams at the upgraded ALS will provide three crucial interrelated characterization capabilities:

 - imaging heterogeneous chemical, electronic, and magnetic structures in three dimensions with a spatial resolution of nanometers to many microns;

 - measuring the interaction of coupled kinetic processes within these hierarchical structures with a resolution of nanoseconds to seconds; and